ggomaeng/react-native-tetris/README.md

 ## Todo

-0.5.
-Fix the row clearing issue
+1. Fix the row clearing issue.
+[FIXED]

-1. Handle null exceptions when rotating neard the wall or blocks.
+2. Handle null exceptions when rotating near the wall or blocks.
+[FIXED]
+3. Figure out why it randomly crashes.

-2. Add a drop button.
+4. Add a drop button.

 ## #Demo